Morse theory for manifolds with boundary: Rearrangements of boundary handles

 \begin{definition} The function $F$ is called \emph{Morse--Smale} if for any two critical points $p_1$ and $p_2$, the intersection of $\Int\O\cap W^s_{p_1}$ with $\Int\O\cap W^u_{p_2}$ is transverse (as the intersection in the $(n+1)$-dimensional manifold $\O$) and the intersection of $Y\cap W^s_{p_1}$ with $Y\cap W^u_{p_2}$ is transverse (as an intersection in the $n$-dimensional manifold $Y$). \end{definition}

-It is clear, that regular functions form an open-dense subset of all $C^2$ functions, which satisfy the Morse condition from Definition~\ref{def:Morse}.
+The Morse--Smale functions form an open-dense subset of all $C^2$ smooth functions satisfying the condition~\eqref{eq:kerdfnot}.
+The proof is the same as in the case of the Morse functions on manifolds without boundary; see for example \cite[Theorem 2.27]{Nic}.

 Assume now that $F$ is Morse--Smale.
 Given two critical points of $F$, $p_1$ and $p_2$, we want to check whether $W^s_{p_1}\cap W^u_{p_2}=\emptyset$.
-This depends not only on the index, but also on whether any of the two points is boundary stable.
+This depends not only on the indices, but also on whether either of the two points are boundary stable.
 We show this in a tabulated form in Table~\ref{tab:morsesmale}, where $\ind p_1=k$ and $\ind p_2=l$.
 In studying the intersection, we remark that $W^s_{p_1}\cap W^u_{p_2}$ is formed from trajectories, so if for dimensional reasons we have $\dim W^s_{p_1}\cap W^u_{p_2}<1$, it immediately follows that this intersection is empty.